 Standard models are a little less striking than those in higher trim levels, but come with alloy wheels, xenon headlights and a gloss black finish for the gaping centre grille.
 R-Sport models get larger alloys and a sporty body kit; Portfolio models are distinguished by lashings of chrome on the side vents and grille; and the top-spec 'S' versions get a unique body kit, twin exhausts and red brakes.

 The XF provides a really nice environment for the driver.
-The high window line and wraparound dashboard make the car feel quite sporty, giving you a sense of the cabin shrinking around you, but that does also make it feel a little cosier than rivals like the Audi A6 or BMW 5 Series.
+The high window line and wraparound dashboard make the car feel quite sporty, giving you a sense of the cabin shrinking around you, but that does also make it feel a little bit more claustrophobic than rivals like the Audi A6 or BMW 5 Series.
 On the other hand, the comfortable and supportive seats have plenty of adjustment, and slide and tilt electrically as standard.
-A wide centre console bisects the cabin, but the main controls are all either on the steering wheel or contained within the 8.0-inch colour touch-screen.
+A wide centre console divides the cabin, but the main controls are all either on the steering wheel or contained within the 8.0-inch colour touch-screen.
 The InControl infotainment system is definitely an improvement on previous Jaguar systems, but it's not as quick to respond, or as intuitive to use, as the best systems from Audi and BMW.

-Similarly, the view to rear isn’t brilliant, as it’s limited by the thick pillar either side of the rear screen.
+Similarly, the view out the rear isn’t brilliant, as it’s limited by the thick pillar either side of the rear screen.
 On the plus side, the optional glass sunroof running the full length of the cabin brightens up the interior a treat, and most of the materials feel classy and solid.
 It's only when you spend a bit more time investigating lower down that you start to find some switches and materials that let the side down.

 In pretty much every dimension, the boot matches what you’ll find in a BMW 5 Series or Audi A6 – it’s even better than a Volvo V90 – and the only rival that significantly beats it is the Mercedes E-Class.
 However, what little the XF loses in outright space, it makes up for with easy usability.
 The rear seat is split 40/20/40 as standard and drops down to leave a perfectly flat load floor.
 There are handles in the boot to release those seats, as well as bag hooks in the side, and a system of rails in the floor, on which you can mount all sorts of bits and pieces to help secure your luggage.
-Last, but not least, the load lip is low, which will make it much easier for your pet pooch to jump in at the end of their walk.
+The load lip is also low, which will make it much easier for your pet pooch to jump in at the end of their walk.

 Ride and handling